bhatvinayak/Sunset-dawn-Vulnhub-Walkthrough/README.md

 ![Screenshot](7.png)

-From this we get to know there's a directory `ITDEPT` and it contains two files web-control and product-control.
+From this we get to know there's a directory `ITDEPT` and it contains two files `web-control` and `product-control`.
-As these files were mentioned with cron, we can safely say that these files are getting executed by some background task.
+As these files were mentioned with cron, we can say that these files are getting executed by some background task.

-We found that there is a NetBIOS SMB port open in nmap result, so we can use the Enum4Linux script.
-This shows that we have the ITDEPT directory we found earlier.
-This means this directory is accessible through SMB.
+We found that there is a `NetBIOS` `SMB` port open in `nmap` result, so we can use the `enum4Linux` script.
+This shows that we have the `ITDEPT` directory we found earlier.
+This means this directory is accessible through `SMB`.

 **Step 5: Access through enum4linux**